XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

     </div>
 ```

-6. In the same file, add said modal dialog:
+6. In the same file, at the end of the `<main>` section, add said modal dialog:
 ```html
     <div class="modal fade" id="send-xrp-modal" tabindex="-1">
         <div class="modal-dialog">